Have you been getting missed calls and letters from a company called Asset Acceptance LLC? An overdue bill is likely the culprit.

 However, they are connected to a company called Encore Capital Group and is a part of Asset Acceptance Capital Corporation, which has been in business since 1962.

-Currently headquartered in Troy, MI, Asset Acceptance LLC collects a variety of consumer commercial debts.
+Currently headquartered in Troy, MI, they collect a variety of consumer commercial debts.

 This includes credit card, retail, auto, utility, telecommunication, and health care debt.